Compli/grpc-everywhere/README.md

 2. Run `./bin/local/npm.sh install` to install the NPM modules
 3. Run `docker-compose up`
 4. Make changes to the code (and test-client if needed,) [nodemon](https://www.npmjs.com/package/nodemon) should pick up your changes and restart the server.
-5. Run `./bin/local/test-client.sh` which will execute `node test-client.js` inside the Node.js container.
+5. Run `docker-compose run --rm --entrypoint node node test-client.js` to execute the test client.

-_If you decide to add a NPM package, use `./bin/loca/npm.sh install <package>` to do it through Docker_
+_If you decide to add a NPM package, use `./bin/loca/npm.sh install <package>` to do it through Docker.
+This way the modules will be sure to compiled to successfully run in Docker._